Carrot and Stick: Plot

 Mike Ehrmantraut and Gus Fring's men enter Nacho Varga's home and pay his girlfriends to leave town.
 They break into Nacho's safe and remove the cash and the fake Canadian IDs Nacho had made for himself and his father Manuel.
-Victor delivers a duplicate safe, into which Mike places the cash, Nacho's fake ID, and an envelope.
-Juan Bolsa and Gus meet with Hector Salamanca at the nursing home and promise to avenge Lalo Salamanca's death, but Hector's demeanor convinces Gus that Lalo is alive.
+Victor delivers a duplicate safe, into which Mike places the cash, an envelope, and Nacho's fake ID.
+Juan Bolsa and Gus meet with Hector Salamanca and promise to avenge Lalo Salamanca's death, but Hector's demeanor convinces Gus that Lalo is alive.
 Juan and his men break into the duplicate safe and find the envelope, which contains the phone number of Nacho's motel and details of an offshore bank account.

-Nacho becomes restless while hiding at the motel, realizes he is being surveilled, and sneaks out of his room to confront the watcher.
+Nacho realizes he is being surveilled and sneaks out of his room to confront the watcher.
 Nacho confirms the watchman is reporting to Gus and realizes Gus has betrayed him to the cartel.
-A cartel hit team including the Cousins arrives and a gunfight breaks out.
-One assassin nearly shoots Nacho, but the Cousins kill him and indicate that Nacho should be taken alive.
+A cartel team including the Cousins arrives and a gunfight breaks out.
+One team member nearly shoots Nacho, but the Cousins kill him and tell the others that they need Nacho alive.
 Nacho escapes in a stolen truck.
-A day later, Mike proposes to lead a team to Mexico to track Nacho down but Gus wants to force Nacho to reveal himself by holding Manuel hostage.
-Mike and Tyrus engage in a brief standoff that ends when Mike receives a call from Nacho.
+Mike proposes to lead a team to Mexico to track Nacho down but Gus wants to force Nacho to reveal himself by holding Manuel hostage.
+Mike and Tyrus engage in a standoff that ends when Mike receives a call from Nacho.

-Jimmy McGill meets with the Kettlemans, now proprietors of a shady tax preparation service, and cons them into believing they have grounds to sue Howard Hamlin.
-As Jimmy and Kim Wexler intended, the Kettlemans ask Clifford Main to represent them in a lawsuit claiming ineffective counsel because Howard supposedly used cocaine when representing Craig during his embezzlement case.
-Cliff refuses because his firm's work with Howard on the Sandpiper case poses a conflict of interest, so the Kettlemans offer the case to several other attorneys.
+Jimmy McGill meets with the Kettlemans, now proprietors of a shady tax preparation service, and cons them into believing they have grounds to sue Howard Hamlin for ineffective counsel because Howard supposedly used cocaine when representing Craig.
+As Jimmy and Kim Wexler intended, the Kettlemans ask Clifford Main to represent them.
+Cliff refuses due to a conflict of interest, so the Kettlemans offer the case to several other attorneys.
 The other lawyers all decline, but Jimmy and Kim succeed in perpetuating the rumor that Howard is using cocaine.
-Jimmy later attempts to bribe the Kettlemans to keep silent about their role in smearing Howard.
+Jimmy later attempts to bribe the Kettlemans to keep silent about Kim and Jimmy's role in smearing Howard.
 They refuse the cash, but Kim coerces them by threatening to reveal their scam to the IRS.
 Jimmy disappoints Kim by giving the Kettlemans the cash before he leaves.
 A car with an unknown driver follows Jimmy and Kim as they drive away.